 Parts You See on Most, But Not All, Door Frames

 Door frames have various features to adapt them to certain types of doors.

-The strike is technically part of the doorknob.
+The strike is technically part of the doorknob or lock assembly.
 It's the mortise on one of the side jambs covered by a metal plate, and it's where the barrel of the knob or deadbolt latches when the door is closed.
 You won't see a strike on the frame for a sliding, bypass or bifold door.